 Destinations | The Old Canada Road

 The Old Canada Road National Scenic Byway stretches nearly 78 miles across Maine’s Kennebec Valley from Solon to the Armstrong-Jackman Border Crossing at Sandy Bay Township.
+So if the Kennebec River is considered the heart of the region, this portion of ME Route 201 is its spine.

 Traveling along the Kennebec River, Wyman Lake, and through The Forks area, where the Dead and Kennebec Rivers converge, travelers are awarded with seemingly endless scenic views of the region’s waterways and mountain vistas.
 North of The Forks, the road passes through miles of forestland with lots of chances to spot wildlife—maybe even a moose or two.